 If a payment is received by the Payee and presented to us for payment before your requested payment date, we will be responsible for any fees and charges you incur as a result of not having sufficient funds due to a payment being presented before your requested payment date.
 If you notice an item that has posted before the requested payment date, please notify us immediately.

-At our discretion, we may process your Payment Instructions and send funds to the Payee prior to successfully debiting your Payment Account.
+At our discretion, we may process your Payment Instructions and send funds to the Payee before successfully debiting your Payment Account.
 If we complete such a transaction and are not able to debit your Payment Account, you agree to the following:

-Payees may return payments for various reasons such as the Payee account number is not valid, the Payee is unable to locate your account, or the Payee account is paid in full.
+Payees may return payments for various reasons, such as an invalid Payee account number, the Payee is unable to locate your account, or the Payee account is paid in full.

 A payment may also be returned by the United States Postal Service (“USPS”) for reasons such as the address provided is invalid, or the payee’s forwarding address has expired.